Coverage Policy Manual

 Dosage and Administration

-The recommended dose is 5.4 mg/kg IV once every 3 weeks (21 day-cycle) until disease progression or unacceptable toxicity.
+The recommended dose is 5.4 mg/kg given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.

 Gastric Cancer

-The recommended dose 6.4 mg/kg IV once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.
+The recommended dose 6.4 mg/kg given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.

-Please see FDA prescription guidance for recommended dose modifications, temporary interruption or treatment discontinuation in management of adverse reactions.
+Please see prescription guidance for recommended dose modifications, temporary interruption, or treatment discontinuation in management of adverse reactions.

 Please refer to a separate policy on Site of Care or Site of Service Review policy #2018030 for pharmacologic/biologic medications.